jbadeau/gaugekit/README.md

 Gaugekit is a collection of modules to make writing acceptance tests with gauge easier.

 ## Modules
-The following modules are currently provided
+The following domain modules are currently provided

 - [beam](./beam)
 - [browser](./browser)